SOE stands for "Standard of Entertainment." Helping you get better at games to impress your mother.

 Purchasing Tritanium off the market to acquire what you need to build the afterburner is a fair second option if needed, liable to cost no more than a thousand isk or so.
 The completed modules, on the other hand, due to their limited use and manufacture outside the beginner career arcs, tend to be sold for very high prices—around half a million isk at the time of this writing.

 A Basic Outline of Manufacturing

-Most manufacturing facilities you'll have access to at this point in the game are public, first come first serve, so it's worth paying attention to whether or not there are free slots in whatever station you have selected.
-You'll probably have to look at least one jump outside the rookie systems to find an open slot, thanks again to these systems popularity.
-When you find a slot that reads free, you can right click the stations name in the window and set it as your destination for convenience.
+Most manufacturing facilities you'll have access to at this point in the game are public—first come, first serve—so it's worth paying attention to whether or not there are free slots in whatever station you have selected.
+You'll probably have to look at least one jump outside the rookie systems to find an open slot, thanks again to these systems' popularity.
+When you find a slot that reads free, you can right click the station's name in the window and set it as your destination for convenience.

-Note: You can queue a job on a manufacturing line that is currently occupied with another job, however your will not start until the currently active job and any queued after that one are finished.
-The time it will take your job to start if installed is represented with the yellow text under the next time till free column.
+Note: You can queue a job on a manufacturing line that is currently occupied with another job; however, your job will not start until the currently active job and any queued after that one are finished.
+The time it will take your job to start, if installed, is represented with the yellow text under the next time till free column.

 Blueprints can come in two varieties, Blue Print Copies (BPCs) and Blue Print Originals (BPOs) and it is important to know the difference between the two.
 This information tries to focus on important aspects for new members, though there is much more advanced information to be found which will eventually be covered in its own guide.